usf-cs212-spring2019/usf-cs212-spring2019.github.io/guides/exam-1.md

 For exams proctored by SDS, Canvas will be configured to automatically allow you to (1) begin the exam at your scheduled appointment time and (2) give you the additional time stipulated by your SDS alternative testing contract.

-You may take the exam on your own laptop or on a computer provided by SDS, but will be expected to use the Lockdown Browser.
+You may take the exam on your own laptop or on a computer provided by SDS, ~~but will be expected to use the Lockdown Browser~~.
 It will be configured to automatically allow you access to the allowed Java, JUnit, and ~~Log4j2~~ websites.
 If necessary, you can bring your own piece of scratch paper and turn it in directly to the professor when you are done.

 I will be actively monitoring email for questions from your proctor, but there might be up to a 20 minute delay if your appointment happens when I am in class or in code reviews.